abin-regi/AntiPhish/README.md

 This project is source-visible but not open-source.
 You may view the source code for learning or personal reference, but you may not copy, distribute, or reuse it in any form without the author's permission.

-Copyright (c) 2025 abin-regi.
+Copyright (c) 2025 abin-regi, Anandu biny, Aby Shajan.
 All rights reserved.